QCD thermalization: Ab initio approaches and interdisciplinary connections: Big picture questions and outline of the review

 \item {\it Interdisciplinary connections}

 The study of the out-of-equilibrium dynamics of strongly correlated systems is an important topic of significant contemporary interest in a number of sub-fields of physics.
-The ideas and methods outlined in this review have significant overlap with these fields.
+As we later discuss, the ideas and methods outlined in this review have significant overlap with these fields.
 Can one exploit these interdisciplinary connections to make progress?

-A concrete example is the concept of turbulent thermalization in the reheating of the early universe following inflation~\cite{Micha:2004bv}.
-This idea in turn is a relativistic generalization of the concept of weak wave turbulence in fluids~\cite{zakharov2012kolmogorov}.

-Another more recent development is that of universal behavior in the evolution of the aforementioned Glasma and overoccupied cold atomic gases~\cite{Berges:2014bba}.

-The search for effective theories far from equilibrium is a major current research direction in quantum many-body physics and is of interest to a wide range of communities working on complex systems.
-Understanding the thermalization of closed quantum many-body systems is also a vigorous research topic in condensed matter physics, integrable systems, quantum information and related disciplines~\cite{Eisert:2014jea}.

-Not least, are the connections to black holes and string theory illustrated by holography but also with respect to general questions regarding the scrambling of information~\cite{Lashkari:2011yi,Maldacena:2015waa} and the unitary dynamics underlying black hole formation and evaporation~\cite{Hawking:1974rv,Hawking:1976ra,Penington:2019npb,Almheiri:2019psf,Almheiri:2019hni}.

 \end{itemize}